-Put them all of your records in a “2017 Taxes” folder that’s stored prominently in your Documents folder, or wherever you keep the digital records that are most important to you.
+Put them all of your records in a “Taxes Year ####” folder that’s stored prominently in your Documents folder, or wherever you keep the digital records that are most important to you.

 Back Up Your Tax Returns Locally and Offsite

 Once you’ve got all your tax return files in a single location, back them up.
-Start by archiving your data locally using Time Machine, Windows Backup, cloning software or whatever method you prefer.
-Don’t rest on your laurels with that, though: You need offsite backup too, to make sure that your data is safe no matter what happens.
+Start by saving your data locally using Time Machine, Windows Backup, cloning software, or whichever method you prefer.
+Don’t rest on your laurels with that, though: you need offsite backup, too, to make sure that your data is safe no matter what happens.